armory3d/zui/README.md

 # zui

-Portable user interface library designed for tooling and game debug.
+Portable immediate mode UI library designed for tooling and game debug.
 Built with Haxe and Kha.

 ![](img/zui.jpg)